Shopping Cart No items

 Before taking your prescribed Viagra dosage, read all the instructions and paper work that is given to you by your pharmacist.
 Take the Viagra or Sildenafil dosage orally 30 minutes to an hour before sexual activity.

 Viagra (Sildenafil) may contain medical and non medical ingredients that could cause an allergic reaction.
 Before taking Viagra speak with your doctor about any known allergies.
 Speak with your doctor about any known medical conditions relating to heart attacks, kidney disease, high or low blood pressure, severe loss of body water, and priapism.
 Tell your doctor about any current medications or supplementation you use to avoid interactions with Viagra.

 While taking this medication, you may feel dizzy, drowsy or experience blurred vision.
 Avoid driving a vehicle or operating heavy machinery until you feel it is safe.
 Alcohol and Cannabis can exasperate these side effects.
 Additionally you can speak with your doctor about acceptable limits for these substances while taking Viagra.

-Viagra (Sildenafil) does not prevent sexually transmittable diseases (STD's).
+Viagra or the Sildenafil generic does not prevent sexually transmittable diseases (STD's).
 Be sure to use protection when engaging in sexual acts to prevent STD's.